-The capital of Hungary sprawls over about 525 square kilometres; there’s no doubt that just one day in Budapest isn’t long enough to see it all!
+The capital of Hungary sprawls over about 525 square kilometres; there’s no doubt that spending just 24 hours in Budapest isn’t long enough to see it all!

-This splendid Hungarian city is full of landmarks and interesting spots, including 80 geothermal springs and many historical monuments.
-While you can’t (and wont!) see everything, you can cover a lot of ground in Budapest in 24 hours.
+Budapest is full of landmarks and interesting spots, including 80 geothermal springs and many historical monuments.
+While you can’t (and wont!) see everything in Budapest in 24 hours, you’ll still cover plenty of ground.

-Not sure where to begin?
+Not sure what to do in Budapest in one day?
 Plan your trip with this complete 1-day Budapest itinerary…

 Table of Contents